GoodieHART/MoneyPrinterPlus/docs/en/README.md

 ### Prerequisites

-1. Make sure you have a running environment with Python 3.10+.
+1. Make sure you have a running environment with Python==3.10.
 If you are using Windows, ensure that the Python path is added to the PATH.
+2. Usage with python "3.12" made installing "pynini 2.1.5" a nightmare as it constantly kept throwing "Cython" not found
-2. Make sure you have a running environment with ffmpeg 6.0+.
+3. Make sure you have a running environment with ffmpeg 6.0+.
 If you are using Windows, ensure that the ffmpeg path is added to the PATH.
 If ffmpeg is not installed, please install the corresponding version from https://ffmpeg.org/.

 ### Manual Installation